MSc Actuarial Science

 On this course you'll:

-- gain a strong foundation for the understanding of actuarial theory and analysis
+• gain a strong foundation for the understanding of actuarial theory and analysis

-- prepare for a career in the financial services industry with a quantitative and data facing role
+• prepare for a career in the financial services industry with a quantitative and data facing role

-- learn about the nature and functioning of financial markets and institutions
+• learn about the nature and functioning of financial markets and institutions

-- learn economic theory giving context to the above
+• learn economic theory giving context to the above

 The MSc in Actuarial Science at Strathclyde has been developed to give students wishing to move into the actuarial profession a strong foundation in the statistical concepts, models and techniques used in actuarial calculations, their computer implementations, and the financial and economic contexts of these calculations.

-The programme is an innovative cross-faculty alliance between the Strathclyde Business School and the Faculty of Science.
+The programme is an innovative cross-faculty alliance between the Strathclyde Business School and the Faculty of Science

 The course is designed so that students with a strong aptitude for mathematics and statistics, but who have not studied these topics in detail in their undergraduate degree, can gain the necessary skills to move into the financial industry.
-It's intended as a conversion course, teaching material in statistics, economics and finance, and does not currently include specialist actuarial mathematics content (which will be studied in the actuarial professional examinations).
-It does produce graduates well equipped to apply for trainee actuary positions.
-Students reaching a sufficiently high level in core classes will be eligible for exemption from two of the professional examinations of the IFoA, namely CS1 and CB2.
+It's intended as a conversion course, teaching material in statistics, economics and finance.
+It does not currently include specialist actuarial mathematics content (which will be studied in the actuarial professional examinations).

 Course video